-There will be no Philipp Lahm, Lukas Podolski or Bastian Schweinsteiger in the Germany squad that Joachim Löw hopes will be able to defend his nation's title at next summer's 2018 FIFA World Cup Russia.
+For the first time in many years, there is no Philipp Lahm, Lukas Podolski or Bastian Schweinsteiger in the Germany squad that Joachim Löw is taking to a major tournament as the world champions look to defend their title at the 2018 FIFA World Cup in Russia.

 Watch: Germany's next golden generation in action

 Leon Goretzka (Schalke/Bayern Munich, born: 6 February, 1995)

 Then: The 2013/14 season heralded Goretzka's arrival on the biggest domestic stage, The long-legged midfielder — fashioned at hometown club Bochum — replaced Julian Draxler to make his debut in a Royal Blue shirt.

 Not quite as precocious as Schalke's then-terrace darling, Goretzka still made a significant impact, scoring four goals in 25 league games to help the team clinch UEFA Champions League football with a third-placed finish while he had already caught Löw's eye.